joshschmelzle/resequence-esx-ap-numbers/README.md

 - step 1. make a backup of your `.esx` project file to ensure you have a safe backup
   - this is important.
-- step 2. open the .ESX (zip archive) with something like 7-Zip.
-Do not need to extract the entire contents. we're only after `accessPoints.json`.
+- step 2. open the `.esx` (it's an archive file) with a program like 7-Zip. you do not need to extract the entire contents. we're only after `accessPoints.json`.
 - step 3. pull out the `accessPoints.json` file and put it in the same directory as the script
 - step 4. run the script.
   - you will see old and new AP names printed to the screen. and finally, you will see a new JSON file called `accessPoints-resequenced.json`. for first run/testing, keep a copy of both for backup/correlation.